iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 $$

-Also, the stochastic second stage is equivalent to a family of deterministic value functions `Q^s`, each with its decision variables `y^s` and with any kind of interaction the distinct scenarios.
+Also, the stochastic second stage is equivalent to a family of deterministic value functions, each with its decision variables `y^s`, where the distinct scenarios do not interact.
-Thus, besides the L-shape, the future program dependencies break even more into a block structure.
+Thus, besides its L-shape, the future dependency on `y` also breaks into small blocks corresponding to each scenario.
-This will be important when we solve stochastic programs in the ensuing sections.
+This will be important in the ensuing sections when we solve stochastic programs.

 ```tikz {tikzlibrary="fit"}
 % Block matrix